reachtsr/VantaShala/README.md

 [![N|Solid](http://allibilli.com/coloredallibilli.jpg)](http://allibilli.com)
 # VantaShala.com

-- A Personal Organic Chef.
+    A Personal Organic Chef.

 # Goals

   - Helping Society with healthy home cooked food.
 This is a real problem and we need a real solution.
   - Better than what you cook at home.
-  - Healty food doen't mean to be not tasty.
+  - Healthy food means to be tasty too.
-  - Traditional way and slow cooking process
+  - Traditional slow cooking process.

 # Features
   - Let the Chefs publish what they will be cooking for coming week.
-  - Users - place orders
+  - Users can then place the orders
+  - Orders will get split dynamically to the chefs
-  - And Chefs to delivere.
+  - And Chefs should deliver.
+  - Cancellations can't be done once the chef accepted the order.
+  - Order visulization should be a priority to the customer.

 ### Installation